BRISC Claims Bordereaux AnALYST

 1. Ingest the Raw Claims Bordereaux

-Upload or forward the claims bordereaux as it arrives from your program partner — Excel, CSV, PDF, any format.
+Upload or forward the claims bordereaux as it arrives from your program partner or cedant — Excel, CSV, PDF, any format.
 Brisc reads the file structure, identifies the header layout, and applies the correct mapping configuration automatically.
 No manual file prep required.

 2. Normalize, Validate, and Flag Exceptions

-Brisc maps fields to your IMS schema, normalizes headers, remaps status values (Open / Closed / Re-Open), handles financial fields as inception-to-date values, and deduplicates records.
+Brisc maps fields to your data schema, normalizes headers, remaps status values (Open / Closed / Re-Open), handles financial fields as inception-to-date values, and deduplicates records.
 Exceptions — missing fields, unrecognized statuses, financial discrepancies — are flagged with clear explanations before anything reaches your system.

-3. Deliver Clean, IMS-Ready Output
+3. Deliver Clean, Export Ready Output

 | Manual Pre-Processing | With Brisc | |